Disentangled Latent Dynamics Manifold Fusion for Solving Parameterized PDEs: Introduction

 \section{Introduction}

-Scientific machine learning (SML)~\cite{baker2019workshop} has witnessed rapid progress in recent years, primarily driven by the increasing demand for efficient and accurate solvers for partial differential equations (PDEs).
-Compared to classical numerical models—such as finite element, finite volume, or spectral methods~\cite{Olver2014}—learning-based approaches offer novel opportunities to construct flexible surrogate models capable of leveraging data, reducing computational costs, and operating effectively in high-dimensional settings.
-Consequently, a prominent line of research has focused on embedding physical laws directly into neural networks.
-This integration yields physically consistent and structure-preserving models, encompassing conservation-law-constrained methods~\cite{raissi2019physics,lee2021deep}, Hamiltonian and Lagrangian neural networks~\cite{Greydanus2019hnn,toth2019ham,lutter2018deep,cranmer2020lag,lee2021machine}, as well as symmetry-aware architectures~\cite{batta2018rel,satorras2021en}.
-Among these, Physics-Informed Neural Networks (PINNs)~\cite{raissi2019physics} have emerged as a widely adopted framework, owing to their simple formulation, seamless compatibility with automatic differentiation~\cite{baydin2018automatic}, and ease of implementation within modern deep learning libraries like \textsc{PyTorch}~\cite{paszke2019pytorch} and \textsc{TensorFlow}~\cite{abadi2016tensorflow}.
-By concurrently minimizing PDE residuals and initial/boundary condition losses, PINNs facilitate the resolution of PDEs even without exact paired data.
-As a result, they have demonstrated considerable success across diverse applications, notably in fluid dynamics~\cite{shukla2021parallel,jagtap2020ext,jagtap2020conser}.
+Scientific Machine Learning (SML) increasingly provides data-assisted surrogates for families of Partial Differential Equation (PDE) solutions.
+Classical finite element, finite volume, and spectral methods remain the foundation of high-fidelity simulation~\cite{Olver2014}.
+Repeated high-fidelity solves can nevertheless be expensive in parameter studies, inverse problems, and multi-query design, motivating learning-based surrogates that combine data with governing equations.
+A prominent line of research therefore embeds physical laws directly into neural networks.
+Integrating physical constraints into neural architectures yields physics-regularized and structure-preserving models.
+Representative examples include physics-informed and conservation-law-constrained residual minimization~\cite{raissi2019physics,lee2021deep}, Hamiltonian or Lagrangian architectures~\cite{Greydanus2019hnn,cranmer2020lag,lee2021machine}, and symmetry-aware models~\cite{satorras2021en}.
+Among these, Physics-Informed Neural Networks (PINNs)~\cite{raissi2019physics} have become a standard framework because their residual formulation is compatible with automatic differentiation~\cite{baydin2018automatic} and modern deep learning libraries.
+By concurrently minimizing PDE residuals and initial and boundary condition losses, PINNs can approximate PDE solutions without paired interior solution data.
+Their applications include complex time-evolving PDE systems, particularly fluid-dynamics problems in which nonlinear transport and multiscale evolution challenge optimization~\cite{shukla2021parallel,jagtap2020ext,jagtap2020conser}.